The 20 Most Fun Colleges In America

 Lawrence has been hailed as one of the great college towns, with the city's bars supplementing KU's Greek and unaffiliated communities.

-KU's co-eds gained some notoriety last year for a controversial Twitter account featuring revealing pictures of Kansas fans' cleavage, yet another, albeit unorthodox, way students support the Jayhawks.
+KU's co-eds gained some notoriety last year for a Twitter account featuring revealing pictures of Kansas fans' cleavage, yet another way students support the Jayhawks.

 Bethlehem, Pennsylvania